We are here to help.

 Dr. Kjeld Aamodt, founder and Chief Orthodontist, hires and trains all orthodontists at Uniform.
 Dr. Aamodt graduated from 6 years of medical training at University of California, San Francisco (UCSF) and regularly returns to his alma mater to give lectures and mentor students.
 Unlike other aligner providers, we only hire orthodontists who specialize in the science of teeth alignment — we do not hire dentists.

 Uniform orthodontists are hand-selected based on their training and clinical reputation.
 Our orthodontists have graduated from not only top medical programs like UCSF, but also Columbia University.
-Potential doctors for Uniform go through a rigorous 360 degree vetting process — we get feedback from their patients and interview other doctors who know them.
+Potential orthodontists for Uniform go through a rigorous 360 degree vetting process — we get feedback from their patients and interview other orthodontists who know them.

-Even with their stellar clinical reputation and education, newly minted Uniform doctors shadow and train with Dr. Aamodt for several months before managing patients by themselves.
+Even with their stellar clinical reputation and education, newly minted Uniform orthodontists shadow and train with Dr. Aamodt for several months before managing patients by themselves.

 Clear aligners are thin, removable, plastic trays that fit snugly over your teeth.
 They apply a small amount of pressure to each tooth to slowly and intentionally move your teeth into the correct position.
 You swap out new aligners every week.
 Each aligner is different and moves your teeth further along in the process.